-It is an honour and a privilege to represent the Grand Master as District Deputy Grand Master for Hamilton District A for the ensuing year.
-Clearly, the past two years have not been the easiest in our Masonic history, however with the guidance of our Grand Lodge and our Past District Deputy Grand Master we have continued to work together ensuring that Masonry in our District is very much alive and well.
+It is an honour and a privilege to represent the Grand Master as District Deputy Grand Master for Hamilton District A for another year.
+Clearly, the past two and a half years have not been the easiest in our Masonic history, however with the guidance of our Grand Lodge and our Past District Deputy Grand Master, the District Secretary and my advisors we have continued to work together ensuring that Masonry in our District is very much alive and well.

-I would like to introduce W. Bro.
-Robert (Bob) Dunne as our District Secretary.
+I would like to introduce V. W. Bro.
+James John as our District Secretary.

-My thanks to the brethren of Trafalgar Lodge No. 712 for the confidence they have placed in me, to the brethren of District A for electing me as the Grand Masters representative as D.D.G.M., and to the Past District Deputies my thanks for the wealth of knowledge that you each afforded me in preparation for me assuming this position.
+My thanks to the brethren of Trafalgar Lodge No. 712 for the confidence they have again placed in me, to the brethren of District A for electing me as the Grand Masters representative as D.D.G.M for another year, and to the Past District Deputies my thanks for the wealth of knowledge that you each afforded me in preparation for me assuming this position.

 The District Secretary and I will serve the District to the best of our ability.
-We look forward to visiting the Lodges within the District as well as those in adjacent Districts as much as we can as Covid-19 restrictions are relaxed going forward.
+We look forward to visiting the Lodges within the District as well as those in adjacent Districts.

 I and your District Secretary would like to meet, either virtually or in person as circumstances dictate, with the three principal officers and the secretary of each Lodge in the District to determine the needs of your respective Lodges and what Grand Lodge might do to be of assistance to your respective Lodges.